-☐ Create a new user account.

-\square Open the Device Security > User M anagement dialog. ☐ Click the 🔛 button.
-The dialog displays the Create window I . ☐ Enter the name in the User name field.
-In this example, we give the user accou \Box Click the Ok button. or the password, mark the checkbox in the Policy check column. of the password, mark the checkbox in the refrey password according to the policy specified in the Password policy frame. passing a use passy speamer in use ☐ In the Password field, enter a password d of at least 6 characters.
-Up to 64 alphanumeric characters are a ► The device differentiates between upper and d lower case.
-The minimum length of the password is spec minimum length of the password. ified in the Configuration frame.
-The device always checks the ☐ In the Role column, select the user role In this example, we select the value ope ☐ To activate the user account, mark the , \square To save the changes temporarily, click the v button.
-The dialog displays the user accounts t hat are set up. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. users add USER Creates the USER user account. users password-policy-check USER enable Activates the checking of the password for the USER user account based on the specified policy.
+Pe rform the following steps: Create a new user account.
+Open the Device Security > User Management at dialog.
+Click the button.
+The dialog displays the Create window.
+Enter the name in the User name field.
+In this example, we give the user account the name me user. □ Click the O k button. □ To obtain a higher level of complexity for the password, mark the checkbox in the Policy check column.
+Before saving it, the device checks the password according to the policy specified in the Password policy frame.
+In the Password field, enter a password of at lease Up to 64 alphanumeric characters are allowed.
+The device differentiates between upper and The minimum length of the password is specific minimum length of the password.
+In the Role column, select the user role.
+In this example, we select the value operator.
+To activate the user account, mark the checkbox in the Active column. \Box To save the changes temporarily, click the \checkmark I putton.
+The dialog displays the user accounts that are se et up. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. users add USER Creates the USER user account. users password-policy-check USER enable Activates the checking of the password for the USER user account based on the specified policy.
 In this way, you obtain a higher level of complexity for the password. users password USER SECRET Specifies the password USER for the SECRET user account.
-Enter - at least 6 characters. users access-role USER operator Assign the user role operator to the user account USER. users enable USER Activates the USER user account. show users Displays the user accounts that are set up. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.
+Enter at least 6 characters. users access-role USER operator Assign the user role operator to the user account USER. users enable USER Activates the USER user account.